 To the east of the Coles Tower complex are two residence halls completed in the summer of 1996.
 The six-story Harriet Beecher Stowe Hall is named in honor of the author of Uncle Tom’s Cabin.
 The four-story Oliver Otis Howard Hall is named in honor of Major General Oliver Otis Howard of the Class of 1850, first commissioner of the Freedmen’s Bureau and founder of some seventy educational institutions, among them Howard University.
 Chamberlain Hall, named for Joshua Lawrence Chamberlain of the Class of 1852, was completed in the summer of 1999 and stands on the west side of Coles Tower.
 West of Chamberlain Hall is the Park Row Apartments complex, including James MacAllen Hall—four apartment-style student housing units, which have received "Passive House" certification and opened in the fall of 2019.
 Two student residence halls, Osher Hall and West Hall, located on the corner of South Street and Coffin Street, opened in 2005 and received LEED Silver designations in 2006.
 The Children’s Center, which is located to the south of Chamberlain Hall, opened in 2003.

 The Robert H. and Blythe Bickel Edwards Center for Art and Dance opened in August 2013 directly across the street and to the south of Thorne Hall on the site of the former Longfellow Elementary School.
 The Edwards Center enables faculty and students engaged in dance, painting, drawing, photography, sculpture, printmaking, woodworking, and digital media and design to work together under a single roof, creating a cohesive arts community and numerous opportunities for artistic synergy.

-The Office of Communications and Public Affairs and the Office of Stewardship (part of development and alumni relations) are located near the train station northwest of campus on the third floor of the Brunswick Town Hall—formerly the McLellan Building (85 Union Street).
+The Office of Communications and Public Affairs and the Office of Stewardship (part of development and alumni relations) are located near the train station northwest of campus, on the third floor of the Brunswick Town Hall—formerly Bowdoin's McLellan Building (85 Union Street).

-Additional College-owned student residences include the Brunswick Apartments, on Maine Street, which provide housing for over 200 students; the recently renovated 30 College Street, which also houses a multicultural center; the Harpswell Street Apartments and the Pine Street Apartments, which opened in the fall of 1973; the Mayflower Apartments, at 14 Belmont Street, about two blocks from the campus; and the Winfield Smith House, named in memory of L. Winfield Smith, of the Class of 1907.
+Additional College-owned student residences include the Brunswick Apartments, on Maine Street, which provide housing for over 200 students; the recently renovated 30 College Street, which also houses a multicultural center; the Stowe Inn on Federal Street; the Pine Street Apartments, which opened in the fall of 1973; the Mayflower Apartments, at 14 Belmont Street, about two blocks from the campus; and the Winfield Smith House, named in memory of L. Winfield Smith, of the Class of 1907.
 The former Harpswell Street Apartments (1973) were razed in 2019 to make way for three new forty-four bed residence halls—designed to "Passive House" standards—for upperclass students.
 The complex, surrounding a landscaped center courtyard, was completed in the summer of 2020 and occupied for the first time in February 2021.

 The College has acquired 130 acres on the site of the former Naval Air Station in Brunswick, which has been redeveloped as Brunswick Landing.
 A publicly accessible pedestrian and bicycle path linking the College land to Brunswick Landing opened in 2015.
 The College property also includes a three-acre solar array (2014) linked to additional solar panels on Bowdoin's athletic facility roofs that, combined, provide approximately 8 percent of the College's electricity.
-Research and field stations, which in some cases also serve as areas for outdoor recreation, include the Bowdoin Pines, on the Federal Street and Bath Street edge of the campus; and the 118-acre Schiller Coastal Studies Center, located on nearby Orr's Island, with marine and terrestrial laboratories, a pier facility located on Harpswell Sound, a farmhouse and seminar facility, and the Charles M. Leighton Sailing Center, which opened in 2014.
+Research and field stations, which in some cases also serve as areas for outdoor recreation, include the Bowdoin Pines, on the Federal Street and Bath Street edge of the campus; and the 118-acre Schiller Coastal Studies Center (SCSC), located on nearby Orr's Island, with marine and terrestrial laboratories, a pier facility located on Harpswell Sound, a farmhouse and seminar facility, and the Charles M. Leighton Sailing Center, which opened in 2014.
 The SCSC was expanded significantly in 2019–2020 with the addition of a teaching and research lab, housing, support buildings, and a Living Learning Center designed for conferences, seminars, and dining—all of which are designed to "Passive House" standards.
 Facilities located adjacent to Sawyer Park on the New Meadows River in Brunswick are used by the rowing team.
 The Bowdoin Scientific Station is located on Kent Island, Bay of Fundy, Canada.
 In 2005, the College acquired two neighboring islands, Hay and Sheep, to preserve the unique environment offered by the scientific station.